No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 40 Years: $188/month

-You can see why “Joe Six-Pack” doesn’t need a huge savings rate for retirement — he plans to work a 40-50 year career.
+You can see why “Joe Six-Pack” doesn’t need a huge savings rate for retirement.
+He can live paycheck-to-paycheck because he plans to work a 40-50 year career.
 If you want to reach FI in just a few years, however, it takes a much higher savings rate.

 To run the numbers for yourself, mess around with our free FIRE calculator!